 15. FINANCIAL SECURITY AND GUARANTY

-As a condition precedent to entering into this Agreement, and as a continuing condition to the performance by FRONTERA under this Agreement, EPMI agrees to provide to FRONTERA, and to maintain throughout the Initial and any Renewal Term, adequate Financial Security to guarantee to FRONTERA all payments due FRONTERA under this Agreement.
-EPMI shall, at its option, provide (i) an irrevocable letter of credit in favor of FRONTERA in the total amount of Sixty Million ($60,000,000) Dollars, in the form and drawn upon a bank acceptable to FRONTERA having a bank rating of not less than A; (ii) a guaranty of payment of all payments due from EPMI in favor of FRONTERA in the form set forth on Exhibit D (Form of Parent Guaranty) to this Agreement issued by EPMI’s parent company, Enron Corporation executed contemporaneously with the execution of this Agreement.
+As a condition precedent to entering into this Agreement, and as a continuing condition to the performance by FRONTERA under this Agreement, EPMI agrees to provide to FRONTERA, and to maintain throughout the Initial and any Renewal Term, adequate financial security to guarantee to FRONTERA all payments due FRONTERA under this Agreement.
+EPMI shall, at its option, provide (i) an irrevocable letter of credit in favor of FRONTERA in the total amount of Sixty Million ($60,000,000) Dollars, in the form and drawn upon a bank acceptable to FRONTERA having a bank rating of not less than A or (ii) a guaranty of payment of all payments due from EPMI in favor of FRONTERA in the form set forth on Exhibit D (Form of Parent Guaranty) to this Agreement issued by EPMI’s parent company, Enron Corp. executed contemporaneously with the execution of this Agreement (Financial Security).[Still need to discuss credit requirements for FRONTERA –these requirements will likely be conditions precedent to EPMI’s obligations to enter into any short term/back to back arrangements].

 16. PAYMENTS AND FEES

-(a) From the Market Price agreed to in all Transactions, EPMI shall make payment for all Costs incurred with third parties in fulfilling its obligations and the obligations of FRONTERA under such Transactions, and shall make payment for all Fuel Costs, and shall remit to FRONTERA, unless otherwise agreed, on or before the tenth (10th) day of each calendar month, a statement showing the Market Price and all Costs for the preceding month together with a payment for all Net Proceeds received during the prior calendar month.
-The statement of payment shall set forth the Market Price, the quantity of Available Energy, Capacity and Ancillary Services that were sold and scheduled for delivery in the previous month, and the Costs actually incurred in connection with such sales, together with any other relevant information.
-EPMI shall pay the Net Proceeds to FRONTERA and shall remit the amount due by wire transfer, less any fee due EPMI, pursuant to instructions for such wire transfer provided by FRONTERA on the 20th day of each calendar month (Payment Date) less EPMI’s Costs actually incurred.
-It is expressly understood that Net Proceeds shall be reduced by Variable O&M Costs to determine Net Revenues from which any fees due EPMI shall be paid.
-Provided, however, that the payment of Net Proceeds and the statement of payment described above shall not include any charges or payments related to those certain Power Purchase Agreements between EPMI and Southern Companies, Inc. for the provision of 150 MW for the remainder of calendar year 2001.
+(a) From the Market Price agreed to in all Transactions, EPMI shall make payment for all Costs incurred in fulfilling EPMI’s obligations and the obligations of FRONTERA under such Transactions (but only to the extent that EPMI is made aware of the obligations of FRONTERA), and shall remit to FRONTERA, unless otherwise agreed, on or before the tenth (10th) day of each calendar month, a statement showing the Market Price (EPMI should only be required to provide the Market Price on the deal which are short term/back to back), the quantity of Available Energy, Capacity and Ancillary Services that were sold and scheduled for delivery in the previous month and all Costs paid by EPMI pursuant to the foregoing provision for the preceding month together with a payment for all Net Proceeds as set forth below.
+EPMI shall pay the Net Proceeds to FRONTERA via wire transfer, less any fee due EPMI, pursuant to instructions for such wire transfer provided by FRONTERA on the 20th day of each calendar month (Payment Date) [less EPMI’s Costs actually incurred is this necessary given that Costs include those incurred by EPMI?].
+[Each of the two foregoing provisions are already covered by definition.][Also, we should also add a provision that states that if the Net Proceeds are not enough to cover the Costs and EPMI fees, that FRONTERA will promptly send $]

 (b) EPMI shall be entitled to fees earned for performance under this Agreement and shall be entitled to deduct such earned fees from the Net Proceeds, as follows: